Prajesh7/YOLOv8_Billboard_OCR/README.md

 To run the test:

-  -change the image path in the file yolo_v8_test.py -change the weights path
+  - change the image path in the file yolo_v8_test.py
+  - change the weights path
-  -Run the python script: yolo_v8_test.py
+  - Run the python script: yolo_v8_test.py